Entitled Potential Pet Owner Berates Shelter Volunteer After Learning the Cat They Saw a Year Ago Has Already Been Adopted

 Encouraging families to engage in discussions about respect and boundaries can significantly enhance children's understanding of these concepts.

-It makes you think why this aspiring pet owner isn't willing to go through the proper process of adopting an animal.
+It makes you think about why this aspiring pet owner isn't willing to go through the proper process of adopting an animal.
 They were even talking about their friend's credentials instead of their own.

-They really thought an animal shelter is like a store where all breeds are available to you as long as you have money or audacity
+They really thought an animal shelter is like a store where all breeds are available to you as long as you have money or audacity.

 Practical approaches to fostering empathy include active listening exercises and discussing each other’s feelings openly.
 These practices can create a deeper understanding of each other’s perspectives and promote healthier relationships.